byexamples/byexample/docs/overview/differences.md

 and ``<prevent2>`` are there *exactly* as we defined in the test.

-Nothing interesting so far but the ``<protect>`` and ``<responsibilities>`` where replaced by the correct text and they not shown as tags but just as texts.
+Nothing interesting so far but the ``<protect>`` and ``<responsibilities>`` where replaced by the correct text.

 ``byexample`` *captured* the fragments ``"your rights"`` and ``"responsibilities to respect the freedom of others"``